-One of Cody’s biggest qualms with this spell is that it seems to abuse the action economy.
+One of Cody’s biggest qualms with this spell is that it seems to abuse the action economy… somehow.
 As a bonus action spell that works at range, a healer doesn’t have to provoke opportunity attacks to leave an enemy’s threatened space so that they can run over to their fallen comrade and heal them (which also doesn’t trigger opportunity attacks, as casting a spell did in Third Edition).
-Instead, the character can cast healing word using a bonus action and still be able to use their action to cast a cantrip or make an attack, all without “adding actions to the economy” (i.e. triggering opportunity attacks from enemies).
-He calls this casting it “for free”, and he couldn’t be more wrong for more reasons.
+Instead, the character can cast healing word using a bonus action and then use their action to cast a cantrip or make an attack, all without “adding actions to the economy” (that is: triggering opportunity attacks from enemies).
+Cody calls this casting it “for free”.

 Now, if we’re permitted a very short digression before we put this notion to rest, we’d like to briefly talk about this spell’s design.
-Given that Cody came to Fifth Edition from Third Edition, we’re quite disappointed in him for holding this opinion.
+Given that Cody came to Fifth Edition from Third Edition, we’re quite disappointed in him for holding these opinions about a healing spell.
 The reason why this spell has been designed this way should be evident to anyone who played a healer in previous editions, where you were essentially an ambulatory hit point dispenser.
-At a certain point in a fight, every round for a Third-Edition healer consisted of running to their various fallen party members and casting cure wounds.
+A typical turn for a Third-Edition healer consisted of running to their various fallen party members and casting cure wounds.
 This was part of the game design; it was expected.
 Clerics even had a feature called spontaneous casting that allowed them to drop a spell they had prepared to cast cure wounds (this was back when you prepared spells to spell slots, so if you wanted to cast cure wounds more than once you needed to have it prepared multiple times).